kalaitzi-gif/DSCI510FinalProject/README.md

 Steps for the Data Collection Procedure are below:

-The steps involved in this file are the following:

 **STEP A: Import Libraries**

 1.)
 Import pandas, requests, and json libraries (as described above)